goto40/textX-gui-experiment/docs/editor.md

    (e.g. REFERENCE, KEYWORD, COMMENT, ...) in order to ease editor activities, such syntax highlighting.
  * textx.editor.tk_gui a simple tk editor component.

+## Open Points, NOGOs

+ * NOGO: Syntax highlighting works only, if the complete model is readable, While typing large model elements, no sytax highlighting updates occur...
+     * Can we have "half-parsed-models"?
+ * NOGO: We need something like: "complete currently expected terminal"...
+ * Open Point: check how to link the references to the real objects they point to (in order to allow "go to definition").

 ## Usage